General pension FAQs

 1. What alternatives to early retirement exist?

-Leave on personal grounds (‘CCP‘): PSEUI contributions can be made for the first year but may be prohibitively expensive.
+Leave on personal grounds (‘CCP‘): PSEUI contributions can sometimes be made for the first year but may be prohibitively expensive.

 This list is not definitive, please let us know of any ideas you may have!